siuusunn/ga-project-1-snake-game/README.md

 #### Game Board

 The original idea was to use simple shapes to recreate a phone, but I decided to use an actual image of an old Nokia 8210 as it was my inspiration.
-The game board `grid` is positioned on the phone screen with transparent border to mimic the original snake game.
+The game board `grid` is positioned on the phone screen with a transparent border to mimic the original snake game.

 #### Snake and Apple